grei-ufc/pade/docs/user/new-pade-docs/behaviours-in-pade.md

 	# Passing the agent list to main loop of PADE
 	start_loop(agents_list)
 ```
 Now, executing the `pade start-runtime file_name.py` command in a terminal, we will see the agent waiting 5 seconds before prints the ask "Am I late?" in the screen.
-However, this task is done only once, because it is a finite behaviour.
+However, this task is performed only once, because it is a finite behaviour.

 ### SimpleBehaviour class
 The `SimpleBehaviour` class is the simplest pre-implemented behaviour model in PADE (oh, really?).
 "Simple" means that you must program the `action()` and `done()` methods.
 The advantage of this behaviour model is that you can customize its end.
-Bellow there is an example where an agent counts and shows in console a counting from 1 to 10.
+Below there is an example where an agent counts and shows in console a counting from 1 to 10.

 ``` python
 from pade.behaviours.types import SimpleBehaviour